 Mission of Africana-World Studies

-The scope of the Africana-World Studies program includes the continent of Africa and its Diasporas in Europe, Asia, and the Americas, with special emphasis on the African-American and African-Caribbean experience.
-The Africana-World Studies department seeks to integrate analyses of race, class, gender, culture, migration, immigration, economics, politics, history, the arts, literature, community, nation building and globalization issues across the curriculum.
+The scope of the Africana-World Studies program includes the continent of Africa and its diasporas in Europe, Asia, and the Americas, with special emphasis on the African-American and African-Caribbean experience.
+The Africana-World Studies major seeks to integrate analyses of race, class, gender, culture, migration, immigration, nation building and globalization across the curriculum.
+The major incorporates topics related to economics, politics, history, the arts, literature and community.

-All majors must take 36 credit hours in the course offerings of the department as follows: core courses, 12 credit hours; 15 credit hours in Track I or Track II; major electives, 9 credit hours from second track.
-One of the core courses, AWS 203: Fundamentals of Africana-World Studies (3 credits), is a major pre-requisite and must be taken by all majors before choosing a Track.
+All majors must take 33 credit hours in the course offerings of the department as follows: core courses, 9 credit hours; 15 credit hours in Track I or Track II; major electives, 9 credit hours from second track.
+One of the core courses, AWS 2030: Fundamentals of Africana-World Studies (3 credits), is a major prerequisite and must be taken by all majors before choosing a track.

-The major may be combined with various certification sequences for teaching certification in elementary education (Early Childhood, Elementary, P-3, K-5).
-The Department also provides various courses to satisfy the general education and non-Western requirements, as well as general education electives that are intended to enrich the liberal education of all students.
-AWS 150 and AWS 155 are GE requirements and do not count towards the major.
+The major may be combined with various certification sequences for teaching certification in elementary education (Early Childhood P-3 and/or Elementary K-6).
+The Department provides various courses to satisfy the UCC, general education, and non-Western requirements, as well as UCC electives that enrich the liberal education of all students.

-Why major or minor in AWS?: The broad, deep, international, multicultural and multidisciplinary program prepares AWS majors for professional careers in urban studies, education, city planning, law, social work, journalism, business, real estate, the ministry, government and international service.
-The major also provides valuable conceptual knowledge and practical skills for those students interested in community development and leadership, while also laying a solid foundation for graduate studies in the field of Africana-World Studies, as well as any of the more traditional and emerging non-Western disciplines.
+Why major or minor in AWS?
+The broad, deep, international, multicultural and multidisciplinary program prepares AWS majors for professional careers in urban studies, education, city planning, law, social work, journalism, business, real estate, the ministry, government and international service.
+The major also provides valuable conceptual knowledge and practical skills for students interested in community development and leadership, while also laying a solid foundation for graduate studies in the field of Africana-World Studies, or any of the more traditional and emerging non-Western disciplines.